Wizarding World: Harry Potter: The Exhibition

 Harry Potter: The Exhibition is a travelling exhibition ran by GES that originally opened in April 2009 at the Museum of Science and Industry in Chicago, United States.
 It travelled across 14 countries with its last stop being in Lisbon, Portugal until March 2020 when it closed early due to COVID-19.
-It was announced early 2021 that the exhibition would be rebooted and ran by Imagine Exhibitions and is set to open in 2022.
-It is currently open in Franklin Institute, Philadelphia.
-It will be opening in Paris Expo Porte de Versailles, Paris on Spring 2023.
+It was announced early 2021 that the exhibition would be rebooted and ran by Imagine Exhibitions and was set to open in 2022.
+It is currently open at the Franklin Institute, Philadelphia.
+It opened at Paris Expo Porte de Versailles, Paris in Spring 2023, and it opened in December 2023 in Macao.

 Harry Potter Photographic Exhibition

 The Harry Potter Photographic Exhibition opened on 12 July 2021 in Covent Garden, London.
 It includes a display of behind-the-scenes images and features London's only Butterbeer Bar.
-It is closing on 15th December 2022, after more than a year of being opened.
+It closed on 15 December 2022, a year after its opening.